 Manager, Social Work Services

 Do you have a passion for Social Work and making an impact on the lives of others?
-Are you looking for an opportunity to showcase your leadership skills?
-If so, consider this unique opportunity as Manager, Social Work Services at the Ottawa-Carleton Detention Centre, where you will develop, plan, implement, administer and evaluate a diversified social work, rehabilitation and classification program.
+Are you looking for an opportunity to showcase and further develop your leadership skills?
+If so, consider this unique opportunity as Manager, Social Work Services at the Ontario Correctional Institute (OCI), Ministry of the Solicitor General, where you will develop, plan, implement, administer and evaluate a diversified social work, rehabilitation and classification program.